darlatan/chatrooms-rules/README.md

 - A PSA community room can be protected by the PSA Mjolnir bot directly (if it's not too large) and applying the federated banlist and ACLs if requested.
 - Rooms not adhering and enforcing the above rules can be excluded from the PSA community.
 - Persons who are promoted to the role of admin of the PSA community agree and swear on their reputation, and honor that if a 2/3 majority the other admins of the PSA community vote for them to leave their role, they will cooperate, demote themselves peacefully and willingly without causing trouble.
 Any "vendetta" or "action" from members between each others will not be tolerated.
 If a room leaves the PSA community, it shall be left alone in peace and offenders will be sanctioned.
 Any offenders from a "leaving room" will also be banned if they engage in harassment/trolling...
-- The current admins of the PSA community space are: Anonypla, Babba27, Fantasycookie17, Minji, and Michelle and are the only admins that can possibly make exceptions to the rules above.
+- The current admins of the PSA community space are: Babba27, Fantasycookie17, Minji, and Michelle and are the only admins that can possibly make exceptions to the rules above.